evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

-The third row has an optional two-seat bench with a 50:50 split.
+The third row has a two-seat bench with a 50:50 split.
 Again, you can fold down the seats when not used to create a larger cargo capacity.

 There is only one type of steering wheel available.